How to Run a Site Audit of Your Website

 In the site audit overview report, you can also see the list of "Checks passed" by clicking on the appropriate button next to the Discovered issues tab.

 This section of the discovered issues includes the solved issues.
-Here you will find the descriptions of the issues, how complex the issues are (Low-Moderate-High), and also the impact of those issues on your SEO (Low-Medium-High).
+Here you will find the descriptions of the issues, how complex the issues are (Low-Moderate-High), and the impact of those issues on your SEO (Low-Medium-High).

 You can filter the list of issues by clicking on the Filter dropdown box and selecting the required one.
 To see all the items, you need to select "All issues."